AdityaCoppisetti/Kindle-hackclub/README.md

-hey im dhruv coppisetti and i built my own kindle from scratch using a e ink display and my own custom pcb i designed
+hey im dhruv coppisetti and i built my own kindle from scratch using a e ink display and my own custom pcb i designed! i absolutely love e ink displays and have been wanting to build my own kindle from a very long time. i dont want something thats too fancy or has too much, a simple kindle type design works aswell.

+i love reading books and with all the travelling that im doing, i havent been able to carry my books and i know i could just download books on my phone and read them that way but i am just a sucker for single purpose technology. and its just so amazing building your own devices and with the hackclub's macondo program i thought i should make this and so i did. before this i havent really made much without using what was in my arduino kit. so in this project, i learnt along the way whatever it took me to make this and you can learn aswell from my journal.md in this project , i go over almost everything

 <img width="903" height="728" alt="Screenshot From 2026-08-15 14-37-48" src="https://github.com/user-attachments/assets/ec3fd5d3-a5d4-4128-8741-8e710bf4f212" />